A. J. Davis (basketball): Mauricio Báez club

 Davis was part of the team that was crowned champion of the Dominican Torneo Superior de Baloncesto, after beating the team of the San Lázaro club 78–73.
 Davis with 26 points, six rebounds and four assists in the final.

 Niagara River Lions

 On April 26, 2022, Davis signed with the Niagara River Lions of the CEBL.

 Apollon Patras

 On August 20, 2022, Davis returned to Greece after his brief stint with Trikoupis in early 2021, signing this time around with Apollon Patras.
+In 22 league games, he averaged 9.3 points, 5.9 rebounds and 2 assists, playing around 33 minutes per contest.

+Niagara River Lions (second stint)

+On March 23, 2023, Davis agreed to return to the Niagara River Lions.

+Leuven Bears

+On December 12, 2023, Davis signed with Leuven Bears of the BNXT League.

+Niagara River Lions (third stint)

+On February 29, 2024, Davis agreed to return to the Niagara River Lions for a third stint.

 Personal life

 Davis is the son of former NBA All-Star Antonio Davis.
 His twin sister, Kaela Davis, currently plays for the Dallas Wings of the WNBA.